toolazytoname/FDCache/README.md

 # FDCache
-A simle cache manager class:reference to the SDImageCache in SDWebImage.
+A simle cache manager class reference to the SDImageCache in SDWebImage.

 Basing on the file system, my class reads and writes into cache data through the key corresponding to the file.